ivarconr/ws-node-intro/tasks/task-2/Steps-2.md

     * Solution: Copy-paste from docs and run.
     * Check result in browser.

+* Task a2): Use middleware to expose a public folder.

 * Task b): Write a test for "a" using supertest
     * Solution: Separate code from "a" into server and app. npm install supertest.
 Run testfile.
     * npm install supertest --save-dev